Social Interaction Anxiety Scale

 Structured clinical interviews

 Structured clinical interviews such as the Anxiety and Related Disorders Interview Schedule for DSM-5 (ADIS-5) offer a systematic method for diagnosing social anxiety disorder and distinguishing it from other anxiety disorders.
-These interviews delve into the patient's symptoms, history, and the severity of their disorder, providing a comprehensive diagnostic profile.
+These interviews delve into the patient's symptoms, history, and disorder severity, providing a comprehensive diagnostic profile.

 What is the Social Interaction Anxiety Scale?